ncatlab/nlab-content/pages/4/9/3/2/2394/content.md

 * [[Peter Johnstone]], _[[Sketches of an Elephant]]_

-is annoucned to be about simplicial objects in toposes, but that part does not exist yet.
+is announced to be about simplicial objects in toposes, but that part does not exist yet.

 For more see at _[[simplicial presheaf]]_ and _[[model structure on simplicial presheaves]]_.